pingcap/docs-cn/tiup/customized-montior-in-tiup-environment.md

         smtp.skip_verify: true
     ```

-After the preceding configuration is done, when you deploy, scale out, scale in, or reload a TiDB cluster, TiUP adds the `config` field to the Grafana configuration file `grafana.ini`.
+After the preceding configuration is done, when you deploy, scale out, scale in, or reload a TiDB cluster, TiUP adds the content of the `config` field to the Grafana configuration file `grafana.ini`.

 ## Customize Alertmanager configurations